gts-2021/gts-print/src/components/calendar/README.md

-# `CalendarComponent` Documentation
+# `PureCalendar` Documentation

 ## Introduction

-The `CalendarComponent` component is designed for displaying calendar data and `CalendarHeader` acocrding to a specific properties, the aim of this component is to display a data on three diffrent display mode `Month`, `Week`, `Day`,
+The `PureCalendar` component is designed for displaying calendar data and `CalendarHeader` acocrding to a specific properties, the aim of this component is to display a data on three diffrent display mode `Month`, `Week`, `Day`,